blck-media-tech/chr-contracts/README.md

 - `npx hardhat compile` for compiling with hardhat.
 Artifacts will be placed in `/artifacts` directory

 ## Running tests
-Contracts were covered with tests by both hardhat and foundry.
+Contracts were covered with tests by foundry.
 To run foundry test you should use `forge test` command.
 It can be augmented with additional params:
 - gas-report - add `--gas-report` to print report with info about used gas
 - verbosity - you can indicate verbosity level using `-v` flag.
 There are 4 [verbosity levels](https://book.getfoundry.sh/forge/tests#logs-and-traces) from 2(`-vv`) to 5(`-vvvvv`)
-To run hardhat test you should use `npx hardhat test` command.

 ## Deploying contracts
 Before deploying contracts you should specify several values in `.env` file: